bentglasstube/qmk_firmware/keyboards/dz60/keymaps/eab60/readme.md

 multimedia functions and basic backlighting contols.

 More robust backlighting control is achieved by holding down the "menu" key.
-These functions aren't documented on the layout.
+These functions aren't documented on the layout image.

  * `ESC` - Toggle backlighting
  * `1`-`9` - Choose preset backlight pattern